NoaVelasco/netbox-test/README.md

 ## Running API script
 This script allows you to query NetBox sites by their status using the API.
 It's in the root directory of the repository: [netbox_sites.py](netbox_sites.py).

-It's recomended to set up a virtual environment, but in most scenarios it would be unnecesary.
+It's recommended to set up a virtual environment, but in most scenarios it would be unnecessary.

 ```bash
 cd netbox-test